 This page is preserved as an archive of pre-volcano Hedonisia Hawaii.
 Guava Hale was destroyed in the eruption.

 We are planning and preparing to return to our land and hope you can help us.
-We seek support to to help rebuild Hedonisia Hawaii after its destruction in the Kilauea volcanic eruption.
+We seek support to help rebuild Hedonisia Hawaii after its destruction in the Kilauea volcanic eruption.
 Anyone can make a contribution, no matter how small.
-If you can’t donate simply post a little about our story on Social Media.
+You can also post about our story on Social Media.

 The Guava Hale (pronounced haahley) is a beautiful hut made almost entirely of Strawberry Guava, a fast growing hardwood tree in our region.